mjrgh/PinscapePico/How-to-build.md

 the Update Firmware button on the Device Overview page.
 That lets you skip the BOOTSEL/USB cable maneuvering.

-### Re-building the main firmware
+### Re-building

-The lengthy procedure above is only required for the first build on a new machine, to initialize all of the build scripts that actually carry out the build.
-After you go through all of those steps once, you can rebuild the firmware simply by typing `nmake`.
-The NMAKE build script automatically detects which source files have been changed since the last build, and selectively rebuilds the affected parts of the program, so rebuilds tend to be much faster than the first build.
+The lengthy procedure above is only required for the first build on a new machine, to generate the build scripts.
+After you go through those steps once, you can repeat the build simply by typing `nmake`.
+That will recompile all source files modified since the last build, and generate a new .uf2 file.

+NMAKE automatically detects which source files are affected by edits made since the last build, and selectively rebuilds only the affected parts of the program, so rebuilds tend to be much faster than the first build.